laravel/docs/blade.md

 > {note} Blade `{{ }}` statements are automatically sent through PHP's `htmlentities` function to prevent XSS attacks.

 ### Embedding PHP Code Blocks
 In some situations, it's useful to embed PHP code into your views.
-In addition to allowing you to do that within a Blade echo statement, you can also do that using the Blade `@@php` directive:
+In addition to allowing you to do that within a Blade echo statement, you can also use the Blade `@@php` directive:

     @php
         $now = new \DateTime();